 Now imagine intelligent machines were used to sew together clothing as close to where they were ordered as possible, and only on demand.
 There would be no milage, no sweatshop and no need for stock-loss to provide you your favorite white T. Maybe next time you order one, you can even customize it, put your initials on it or change the colour (so your roomie can’t steal it anymore).
 Smart machines can be provided with a huge amount of variables in model, size, colour, embroidery etc. to make mass customization just a click away.
 If you are catching my drift you must have realized by now we can all be like Jean-Marie Pfaff in the near future!
 (Belgian joke, sorry)

 The concept of mass production is seriously challenged in this model, because supply and demand can be in almost direct communication with each other.
 This is a nice example of how end-users can profit from Industry 4.0. and it’s not just wishful thinking, initiatives like this exist already.

-How do we at Bagaar play our part in this shift?
+How can we play our part in this shift?